General instructions

 Internal and External Papers

-Internal papers are based on a current research issue in the group.
-Subjects to be assigned are agreed in consultation with interested students.
+Internal papers can be based on a current research issue in the group.
+However, you can also suggest topics from the above-mentioned areas yourself.
+The topics to be assigned will be developed in consultation with you.

 External papers are undertaken in cooperation with companies and extra-university research institutes.
 Subjects can be proposed by students in consultation with an external contractor.
 To enable a decision regarding supervision in the group, a single-sided description of the assignment should be submitted.
 More detailed information will be supplied by the research assistants in the group.